Dan-Santarossa/mlflow-cm-poc/README.md

 ask permission from you to clean up resources.

 Type -- **yes** -- and AWS infrastructure will start to clean up and resources will be destroyed.

+**NOTE** for the sake of this PoC I have left out a gitignore to avoid any potential issues.
+I understand it is best practice in production